Most Flattering Angles for Real Estate Photo Editors

 Wide Angles

 Who doesn’t want to see a good amount of space?
-Wide angle lenses are the first and foremost angle you must learn.
+Wide-angle lenses are the first and foremost angle you must learn.
 They can give you a good view of any interior, making it look roomy with the right snaps.
-The challenge, however, is getting the shot right without distorting any lines.
+The challenge, however, is getting the shot right without distorting any lines, which can be fixed through perspective correction.
 Vertical lines must stay vertical, horizontal ones must stay horizontal.
 Now, a photo editor for real estate might be able to pull off corrections during post-processing but this isn’t a reason to go all out and get distortions in.
 The last thing you want to have is a photo that doesn’t resemble its old self.

 Creating Depth